 In this guide, you’ll learn a set of methodologies to help you acquire, refine, and organize your PPC keywords, all in the service of better targeted and more effective pay-per-click campaigns.

-The starting point for keyword research should be the website landing page(s) that your ads will be linking to.
+The starting point for keyword research (which you can use our Free Keyword Tool for!) should be the website landing page(s) that your ads will be linking to.
 Begin by scanning each page and harvesting relevant keywords from the text.
 Assuming you have a website with well-written and relevant copy, there should be enough material to put together a fairly comprehensive list of keywords that directly relate to your products or services.

 Keywords can be broadly organized into the following types: